Vyral/base-template/_posts/2019-09-27-whats-the-deal-with-current-interest-rates.md

 {% include youtube.html %}

-Interest rates are incredibly low right now, and today I’d like to share what this means for you and your real estate goals.
+<p style="text-align: center;"><em>Interest rates are incredibly low right now, and today I’d like to share what this means for you and your real estate goals.</em></p>

 Interest rates have been a hot topic as of late, and so today we’d like to clarify what all the buzz is about.&nbsp;